 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a STA, whose value is set to dot11MSDTimerDuration.
 The STA initializes dot11MSDTimerDuration to aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
 A non-AP STA shall update dot11MSDTimerDuration with the value contained in the Medium Synchronization Delay Information field, if present, of the Basic Multi-Link element in the most recent frame received from its associated AP.
 In addition, the timer resets to zero when any of the following events occur:

-— The STA receives a PPDU with a valid MPDU.
+— The STA receives a PPDU with an MPDU.

-— The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not
+— The STA receives a PPDU for which the corresponding RXVECTOR parameter TXOP_DURATION is not

 UNSPECIFIED.